euwbah/n-edo-lattice-visualiser/README.md

 mean](https://en.wikipedia.org/wiki/Circular_mean) of the hue colors of the pitches in the Harmonic Context, according to the circle of fifths.

-The dynamics of the music may also affect the rotation, position, zoom and speed of the geometry/axes/projection camera, as well as post-effects, and vibrational jitter of elements.
+The dynamics of the music may also affect the rotation, position, zoom and speed of the geometry/axes/projection camera; post-effects; and vibrational jitter of elements.

 ## For devs